-How to avoid derailing implementation of your strategic plan
+How to avoid derailing execution of your strategic plan

 Invariably, strategic plans involve change.
 And, as anyone who has ever been involved in implementing strategic initiatives knows, 101 things can derail implementation – unrealistic deadlines, demotivated employees, overly ambitious outcomes, confusion around responsibilities, and poor planning to name a few.
 The good news is, many otherwise sound plans can be salvaged by paying greater attention to the one thing that is almost guaranteed to propel the change train off the tracks, ...poor communication.

 The importance of being in the loop

 In times past, we working stiffs were expected to do what we were told by our supervisors and managers.
 Whether we wanted to or liked what was being asked of us was pretty much irrelevant.
 We either did it or found another way to put food on our tables.